microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-10.md

 ## Introduction

-Imagine if you had this requirement: After each game is played, a notification should be sent to someone about who won the game.
-Guess what?
-That is what this challenge is all about!
+After each game is played, a notification should be sent to someone about who won the game.

 ## Description